himanshusingh60120/insane-sanity/README.md

 - **proxy signal** — the strongest machine-observable evidence for something a human judges more broadly. *Charts match text data* checks that both standard charts exist and that their alt text carries the market name and the forecast years; it cannot read the chart.
 - **AI, verified against source** — the three copy-editing rows

+### Casing: only shouting counts

+Title Case with capitalised minor words — "Key Companies **In The** U.S. Postbiotics Market" — is house style and passes.
+A heading is a casing defect only when the whole thing is shouting, which `CASE-01` catches, and it ignores acronyms like U.S., R&D and CAGR so it will not misfire on a correct heading that contains one.
+The same applies to Title Cased question headings.

+`docs/parsetest.mjs` asserts these stay silent, so the rules cannot creep back in.

 ### Section blueprints are deliberately soft

 Reports in the wild are not cleanly Template A or B. The cleaning-services report opens with Market Overview like a B, then carries Key Market Highlights and a Snapshot like an A, and titles its snapshot "*Market* Snapshot" rather than "*Report* Snapshot".
 Sections are therefore graded by evidence: only those observed on **every** peer report of that template can fail the page, everything else warns.
 Sections that live in the sidebar rail on some templates are searched for across the whole document.